-Figuring out how to use CBD oil can be tough, especially for first time users.
+Figuring out how to take CBD oil can be tough, especially for first time users.
 Having a clear understanding of these types of products will go a long way in determining their potential impact on your body.

-CBD may come in different forms ranging from vapes, tinctures, gummies, oils, infused foods, and drinks.
+CBD oil may come in different forms ranging from vapes, tinctures, gummies, oils, infused foods, and drinks.
 For clarity, these products are placed into different categories known as edibles, tinctures, oils, breathable or vapes, and topicals.

 - bioavailability (amount of CBD in your blood stream)